GE Mobile CT Scanner Rentals and Leases

 When you think “GE,” you might recall their legacy of innovation in medical imaging, from x-ray machines to advanced PET/CT systems.
 In the mobile CT space, they bring that same spirit of invention to ensure clinicians deliver accurate diagnoses on the road, at pop-up locations, or as a backup solution during peak patient volumes.

-Revolution Series, known for reducing radiation dose while preserving essential details in each image.
+A prime example is the Revolution Series, known for reducing radiation dose while preserving essential details in each image.
 Radiologists and technologists alike praise the series for its swift scanning speeds—very handy when you’re juggling multiple patients in a mobile environment.

 GE Mobile CT Scanner Rental Learning Curve and Training